nam-301/culturabinaria/README.md

 For any further info, you can contact [@martina_puppi](https://twitter.com/martina_puppi), the creator of this repository.

-This project is currently participating in the [Mozilla Open Leaders](https://medium.com/read-write-participate/meet-our-next-cohort-of-open-leaders-ebc8dadb2e53) program.
+This project has participated, in spring 2018, in the [Mozilla Open Leaders](https://medium.com/read-write-participate/meet-our-next-cohort-of-open-leaders-ebc8dadb2e53) program.

 ## Participation guidelines
 This project adheres to [Mozilla's participation guidelines.](https://www.mozilla.org/en-US/about/governance/policies/participation/) By contributing to this project, you agree to adhere to them too.